 IMPORTANT: When the selector switch is in the '0' (Off) position the electrical supply to the boiler is isolated.
-The boiler will not operate and the integral timer will require resetting once the selector switch is set to either Position (i) or Position (ii).
+The boiler will not operate.

-3.3 Frost Protection Mode
+3.2 Frost Protection Mode

-I. The frost protection mode is integral to the appliance and functions only with the selector switch (see Section 2.1) in the domestic hot water and central heating position.
+I. The frost protection mode is integral to the appliance and functions when the selector switch (see Section 2.1) is in the ON position (\mathfrak{MF}).
 If the system temperature falls below 5° C then the boiler will fire on its minimum setting until a flow temperature of 30° C is reached.
 Further protection can be incorporated by using a system frost thermostat.

-3.4 Pump Protection
+3.3 Pump Protection

-1. With the selector switch (see Section 2.1) in either the central heating or central heating and domestic hot water position, the pump will automatically operate for I minute in every 24 hours to prevent sticking.
+I. With the selector switch (see Section 2.1) in the ON position (∫∫∫产) the pump will automatically operate for I minute in every 24 hours to prevent sticking.